-- a.
-Videotaping or filming by participating schools Videotaping or filming tournament games by participating schools is permitted, provided prior arrangements are made with the CIAC and the Site Director. - b.
+a.
+Videotaping or filming by participating schools - Videotaping or filming tournament games by participating schools is permitted, provided prior arrangements are made with the CIAC and the Site Director.

+b.
 Videotaping or filming by spectators

-Shall be for personal use

-Shall not be used for purposes of coaching or scouting

-Shall not interfere with the view of the athletic contest by other spectators

-Equipment will not be permitted in any playing area - only in spectator seating area c.
+Shall be for personal use Shall not be used for purposes of coaching or scouting Shall not interfere with the view of the athletic contest by other spectators Equipment will not be permitted in any playing area - only in spectator seating area Equipment shall not create a safety hazard Violations of this regulation may result in the removal of the offender(s) from the premises.

 Videotaping or filming for commercial purposes - Commercial enterprises must have prior approval from the Site/Tournament Director.
 Broadcast/Commercially videotape application(s) regulations are online at www.ciacsports.com.